-Wine names and terms can be difficult to pronounce – even for me!
-People ask me all the time : “How do you say this?” or “How do you pronounce this wine name?”
-So I asked a very good friend of mine, who happens to be a professional voice-over actor, to read some of those terms for us.
-Glenn Steinbaum has read hundreds of promos for TV shows and even trailers for movies!
+Undeniably, certain wine names can be difficult to pronounce – even for me!
+People always ask me to help them with the pronunciation of French varietals.
+I firmly believe that the Gewurztraminer’s unpopularity is entirely because nobody dares to say that infamous word out loud.
+So I asked a very good friend of mine, who happens to be a professional voice-over actor, to read some of those wine names for us.
+Glenn Steinbaum has read hundreds of promos for TV shows and movie trailers!
 You know, he is one of the few guys who can say “IN A WORLD…” and give you goosebumps.
-He graciously offered to lend his extraordinary talent, and that is a very special treat.
-This Wine Names Pronunciation article along with the audio files are exclusive to Wine Ponder and available in this article for your convenience.
+He graciously offered to lend his extraordinary talent to this important cause, and we are all eternally grateful for his vocal reference.
+So without further ado, I present to you our very own wine name pronunciation guide along with the audio reference, exclusively on Wine Ponder.

 This and hundreds more wine quotes!

-Don’t miss one of the most read article of Wine ponder : “Funny And Unusual Wine names” – Featuring a TV commercial along with a funny radio commercial for Total Wine & More.
+Oh and since we’re talking about wine names, Make sure to check out one of the most-read articles of Wine Ponder: “Funny And Unusual Wine Names” – Featuring both TV and radio commercials for Total Wine & More.

 This and hundreds more wine quotes!

-I hope you found our Wine Names Pronunciation Guide useful.
-Remember, unlike English words, there are no stressed syllables in French words.
+I hope you found our wine name pronunciation guide useful.
 And if you’re still having problems getting the pronunciation right, I suggest enjoying some wine while you’re practicing.
-Your accent and elocution skills will improve greatly after a glass or two ; )
+Your accent and elocution skills will improve greatly after a glass or two.
+While this may or may not be true, the alcohol will definitely make you believe it is ;)

 Santé!